-We have not generated any revenue from operations and the only sources of financing to date have been through advances from GoldMining and the IPO.
-Our ability to meet our obligations and finance exploration activities depends on our ability to generate cash flow through the issuance of shares of common stock pursuant to private placements and short-term or long-term loans.
+We have not generated any revenue from operations and the only sources of financing to date have been through advances from GoldMining, the IPO and our ATM program.
+Our ability to meet our obligations and finance exploration activities depends on our ability to generate cash flow through the issuance of shares of Common Stock pursuant to private placements, public offerings, including under the ATM Program, and short-term or long-term loans.
 Capital markets may not be receptive to offerings of new equity from treasury or debt, whether by way of private placements or public offerings.
-This may be further complicated by the limited liquidity for our Common Stock, restricting access to some institutional investors.
+This may be further complicated by the limited liquidity for our shares of Common Stock, restricting access to some institutional investors.
 Our growth and success is dependent on external sources of financing which may not be available on acceptable terms, or at all.